jaco4873/cds-language-analytics-2025/assignments/assignment_1/README.md

 # Assignment 1: Extracting Linguistic Features using spaCy

+## Introduction
-This project analyzes the Uppsala Student English Corpus (USE) using spaCy to extract linguistic features from text files.
-It processes multiple folders of text files and generates CSV reports with linguistic statistics.
+This project analyzes the Uppsala Student English Corpus (USE) by extracting linguistic features from student texts using spaCy.
+The analysis focuses on part-of-speech frequencies and named entity recognition to provide quantitative insights into language usage patterns across different corpus sections.

+## Data
+The Uppsala Student English Corpus (USE) contains texts written by Swedish university students of English.
+The corpus is organized into 14 subfolders (a1-a5, b1-b8, c1) representing different text categories and student levels.
+Each text file contains student writing with metadata enclosed in angle brackets.

 ## Project Structure